Homepage

 Stack Usage

 Each task maintains its own stack.
-The memory used by the task stack is allocated automatically when the task is created, and dimensioned by a parameter passed to the xTaskCreate() API function.
+If a task is created using xTaskCreate() then the memory used as the task's stack is allocated automatically from the FreeRTOS heap, and dimensioned by a parameter passed to the xTaskCreate() API function.
+If a task is created using xTaskCreateStatic() then the memory used as the task's stack is pre-allocated by the application writer.
 Stack overflow is a very common cause of application instability.
-FreeRTOS.org therefore provides two optional mechanisms that can be used to assist in the detection and correction of just such an occurrence.
+FreeRTOS therefore provides two optional mechanisms that can be used to assist in the detection and correction of just such an occurrence.
 The option used is configured using the configCHECK_FOR_STACK_OVERFLOW configuration constant.

-Note that these options are only available on architectures where the memory map is not segmented and the stack grows down from high memory.
-Also, some processors could generate a fault or exception in response to a stack corruption before the kernel overflow check can occur.
+Note that these options are only available on architectures where the memory map is not segmented.
+Also, some processors could generate a fault or exception in response to a stack corruption before the RTOS kernel overflow check can occur.
 The application must provide a stack overflow hook function if configCHECK_FOR_STACK_OVERFLOW is not set to 0.
 The hook function must be called vApplicationStackOverflowHook(), and have the prototype below:

-The pxTask and pcTaskName parameters pass to the hook function the handle and name of the offending task respectively.
-Note however, depending on the severity of the overflow, these parameters could themselves be corrupted.
+The xTask and pcTaskName parameters pass to the hook function the handle and name of the offending task respectively.
+Note however, depending on the severity of the overflow, these parameters could themselves be corrupted, in which case the pxCurrentTCB variable can be inspected directly.

 Stack overflow checking introduces a context switch overhead so its use is only recommended during the development or testing phases.